Primary tabs

 Thesis / Dissertation

-The dissertation of not more than 15,000 words represents 60 per cent of the overall mark and is submitted in June.
-The word count includes footnotes/endnotes but excludes appendices, bibliography, acknowledgments, table of contents, and list of illustrations.
-Any appendices will require the formal permission of your supervisor who may consult the Degree Committee.
-Students must submit two hard copies and one electronic copy of their dissertation for examination.
+The dissertation of not more than 15,000 words represents 60% of the overall mark and is submitted in June.
+The word count includes footnotes/endnotes but excludes appendices, bibliography, acknowledgements, table of contents, and list of illustrations.
+Any appendices will require the formal permission of your Supervisor who may consult the Degree Committee.
+Students must submit one electronic copy of their dissertation for examination.

 An oral examination (viva voce) on the dissertation and on the general field of knowledge within which the work submitted falls may be required.
 Students must remain in or be prepared to return to Cambridge for such oral examinations, which will be held in June.